matthewlabrecque/zettk-cli/README.md

 ### `find [search]`

 Search for a note and display its metadata.
+Uses a fuzzy-search algorithm to locate the note.

 ```sh
 zettk-cli find my-idea